 Research and Clinical Interests

-My clinical research focuses on differential diagnostic criteria and tumor classification of women’s cancer (GYN and breast) as well as the pathology of inherited cancers, including BRCA and Lynch syndrome.
+My clinical research focuses on differential diagnostic criteria and tumor classification in gynecologic disease,as well as pathologic phenotype-genotype correlation of inherited gynecologic cancers, particularly those associated with BRCA and Lynch syndromes.

 - Director, Gynecologic Pathology Fellowship

 - Surgical Pathology